 Why the Wildcats?
 The origin of the Wildcat nickname dates back to 1909 when in a chapel service following the Kentucky football team’s 6-2 victory over Illinois, the head of the military department remarked that the team had “fought like wildcats.”
 The name became popular with both the students as well as the media and as a result the University officially adopted the nickname that is now synonymous with University of Kentucky Athletics.

 The Singletary Center for the Arts along with the Guignol Theatre host a variety of the finest artistic performances for the University community, annually hosting an average of 400 events.
 The Singletary Center presents almost 175 annual performances by the School of Music faculty and students, as well as 3 series: "Corner on Classics Series," "World Rhythms Series" and the "Turning the Corner Series."
 In addition to the 1500-seat Concert Hall and 400-seat Recital Hall, the Center also houses the President's Room Gallery, which showcases regional, local and student art exhibits.
-For more information, please visit the Singletary Center for the Arts Web site.

 The University of Kentucky Art Museum presents many nationally acclaimed art showings annually.
 This year, three shows are planned including: "Opening the Gates of Consciousness Art Nouveau Glass and Pottery;" "Art in Bloom;" Engaging Representations: Contemporary Art" from The Speed Art Museum.